LinkedPasts/linked-places-format/README.md

   ]
 }
 ```
-In the event a place has no known coordinate location, the "geometries" array should contain a single JSON "null" value, e.g.
+In the event the location for a place is unknown, the "geometries" array should contain a single JSON "null" value, e.g.

 ```
 "geometry": {